 - Every consumer with a bank account can avail the benefits of this service.

 - Consumers will not require details such as account number, IFSC code etc. to transfer money.

 - Application providers can gain from integrating multiple channels, innovative features & swift authentication services.

-- Unified payment interface will lighten the burden on banks and other payment portals which deal with huge number of mobile transactions on daily basis.
+- Unified payment interface will lighten the burden on banks and other payment portals which deal with a huge number of mobile transactions on daily basis.

 For Accounting Practice